Beautiful kava plants growing in their natural Pacific Island environment

 Piper methysticum 'Pia'

-Calm, soothing relaxation without drowsiness – promotes harmony (“reconciliation kava”) .
+Calm, soothing relaxation without drowsiness – promotes harmony (“reconciliation kava”) d-pharmaa12007.weebly.com .

 Common